Being Cyrus: Plot

 Katy convinces Cyrus to murder both Fardoonjee and Tina, so that she can be with Farrokh.
 Unknown to Cyrus, Farrokh plans to kill him after the deed to close the loose end.
 Cyrus arrives at a time when Tina is coincidentally out for a waxing appointment.
 He meets with Fardoonjee and feeds him his favorite food before stabbing him to death immediately afterwards.
 Cyrus implies to the audience that he actually mercy killed Fardoonjee, to release him from his wretched life.
 Farrokh sneaks into the house but Cyrus kills him first.
 When Katy calls to check on Farrokh, Cyrus picks up the phone and tells her that her plan has failed.
 Cyrus then vanishes.

 Katy and Dinshaw are taken by the police for interrogation.
 She constantly blames Cyrus for the murders, but the police find no evidence of any person named Cyrus existing in Panchgani.
 Katy and Dinshaw are arrested for the murders, while Tina is sent home after being told that she was lucky to be away at that time.

 A few months later, Tina is in her apartment when Cyrus arrives.
 Apparently, he has come to finish the last murder.
-Instead, the pair embrace and it is revealed that they are actually siblings.
+Instead, the pair embrace and it is revealed that they are actually siblings and Cyrus's actual name is revealed to be Xerxes.
 The murders are shown to be an elaborate plot concocted by Tina to inherit the Sethna property.
 With Fardoonjee and Farrokh dead, and Katy and Dinshaw incarcerated, the plan has succeeded.
 While Tina is showering, Cyrus sees a newspaper where Tina has marked another prominent, wealthy family for this scheme.
 Unwilling to participate in this murderous scheme any further, Cyrus flees with their stolen money, leaving Tina alone.